Saudi Arabia Travel Advice

-The current travel safety advice for travelling to Saudi Arabia is to remain extra cautious, as there is a high possibility of a terror attack against Western interests by ISIS/ISIL-related groups.
+The current travel advice for Saudi Arabia is to remain extra cautious, as there is a high possibility of a terror attack against Western interests by ISIS/ISIL-related groups.
 Since 2015, there have been a number of attacks on mosques, for which ISIL has claimed responsibility for.

 ISIS/ISIL have released videos and websites calling for attacks upon westerners at various locations, including expat workers, military, transport and logistic hubs, tourist locations, and schools.